Connect S3 to 1C server cluster

 - increase the reliability of media file storage — data in S3 is replicated to three independent servers in different racks;

-- edit and replace media files in the baket in the control panel or using the storage tools.
+- edit and replace media files in the baket in the control panel or using the S3 tools.

 Principle of operation

-You connect the storage to the 1C server cluster in the control panel, then configure the media storage method in the 1C configuration menu.
+You connect S3 to the 1C server cluster in the control panel, then configure the media storage method in the 1C configuration menu.

-New media files will then start to be sent to the storage.Existing media files will not be automatically moved to the storage, you can move them after you connect.
+New media files will then start to be sent to S3.Existing media files will not be automatically transferred to S3, you can transfer them after connection.

-Once connected and configured, you will be able to work with media files both through 1C and storage — files will be created, modified and deleted in storage, their current state will be displayed in 1C.
+Once connected and configured, you will be able to work with media files through 1C and through S3 — for example, create, modify and delete them in S3, while 1C will display their current status.

 S3 has a flat address structure — there are no folders and hierarchy in the storage, but you can create and view simulated folders (directories) for convenience.
 The folder name is a prefix in the object name.